laravel/docs/templates.md

 	@include('user.friendlist')

-The included view will automatically iherit the data availible to the current view.
+The included view will automatically inherit the data availible to the current view.

 <a name="other-blade-control-structures"></a>
 ## Other Blade Control Structures